 A How to Guide for Home Swapping

-Here are some top tips for trying home exchange for your first time:
+Here are some more top tips for trying home exchange for your first time:

 1. Surf the web for a home exchange website that suits your needs.
+There might be some that are like mortgage comparison sites.
 Some charge an annual membership fee, some are free; some are easy to navigate and others are confusing; some have most of their listings in North America while others are more diverse.
 See what suits your vacation ideal the best!

 2. It’s important to take a bit of time to prepare a good profile of your home so that potential home exchange partners can see why they should swap with you.
-Write a detailed description of your home and your local area, and take some great photos of your home without clutter.
+Write a detailed description of your home and your local area, and take some great photos of your home without clutter, adding a Home AV can increase how attractive your let is significantly.
 It’s also important to write a few honest lines about yourself/family, because home exchange is an exchange between people, not robots!